 We arrived later in the evening this day but if you arrive earlier in the day, consider some other Dallas activities such as the Dallas Arboretum and Botanical Gardens, Sixth Floor Museum at Dealey Plaza (for the historic buff/JFK enthusiast) or the very green Klyde Warren Park.
 Although we did not have time for these activities, we have heard great things about each.

 We stayed at Marriott Dallas DFW Airport in Dallas.
 It was away from the main-drag but there was a park near-by that my sister-in-law and I enjoyed going for a run to in the morning.
-Please see, coming soon, How to Save on Booking Accommodations for more tips on booking accommodations.
+Please see How to Book Accommodations on a Budget for more tips on booking accommodations.

 Day 2: Explore Bishop Arts District, Drive to Waco